-Harmony Rhoades joined as a postdoctoral research associate in 2010.
+Harmony Rhoades joined USC as a postdoctoral research associate in 2010.
 She was previously a pre-doctoral trainee in the UCLA Service Systems for Persons Living with HIV/AIDS Research Training Program.
-Although her primary research centers on homelessness and HIV/AIDS risk behavior, her research interests also include the intersection of numerous social and biological factors that may influence health outcomes, including features of the environment, culture, gender, sexuality and reproduction.
+Her research interests include the intersection of numerous social and biological factors that may influence health outcomes, including housing and homelessness, social networks, gender, sexuality, mental health, and substance use..

 University of California, Los Angeles: Ph.D.
 2010

 Areas of Expertise (6)

 Industry Expertise (3)

 Articles & Publications (7)

 Permanent supportive housing (PSH) has been recognized as an effective intervention and the national policy for addressing chronic homelessness in the United States.
 Due to an aging cohort of homeless adults and prioritizing those who are most vulnerable for housing, the health status of those entering PSH is likely worse than those previously reported in the literature.